 While maintaining a cautious eye on media matters, Simpler’s traders are still leaning bullish on a market that has maintained an historic level of resiliency this year.
 Top trade performers so far have come from bullish picks for many traders.

-As we’ve shared before, there is a constant watch on the broader market while narrowing focus to individual stocks showing high-probability setups.
+As we’ve shared before, there is a constant watch on the broader market while narrowing focus to individual stock setups.

 Promising signals have emerged for specific ticker setups.